Discover Rio Perdido

 While there are hundreds of zip-line tours throughout the country, our Canyon Adventure is truly innovative.
 Under the guidance of renowned adventure designers, we have created a sequence that will please and surprise.
 Our inspiring Rio Blanco canyon is the main stage for an awesome cable-based adventure, which includes:

-- 4 via ferratas with lengths varying from 15 to nearly 5 meters
+- 4 via ferratas with lengths varying from 5 mts to nearly 15 mts.

-- 5 zip lines with lengths varying from 80 to over 73 meters
+- 5 zip lines with lengths varying from 80 mts, to over 245 mts.

 Scenic Hiking Points